2025-2026 Course Catalog

 English

 Associate professorsC.
-Barnes, G. Bond, K. Hoffmann (on leave term(s) II, III), L. Khor (chair), M. Range (on leave term(s) I), T. Spurgin (Bonnie Glidden Buchanan Professor of English Literature)
+Barnes, K. Hoffmann (on leave term(s) I), L. Khor (chair), M. Range, A. Segrest, T. Spurgin (Bonnie Glidden Buchanan Professor of English Literature)

-The English Department at Lawrence offers two majors, English: Creative Writing and English: Literature.
+The English Department at Lawrence offers majors in English and Creative Writing.

-English: Creative Writing fosters opportunities for students to simultaneously study literature and participate in its artistic production.
-Students in the major learn, in both creative writing and literature courses, to interrogate the complexities of language, culture, aesthetics, identities, communities, and themselves.
+The Creative Writing major allows students to combine the study of literature with artistic production.
+Creative writing majors learn, in both creative writing and literature courses, to interrogate the complexities of language, culture, aesthetics, identities, communities, and themselves.
 Students take creative writing classes in fiction, nonfiction, and poetry (with options to also work in scriptwriting and playwrighting) at every level of the major, have numerous opportunities to interact with nationally and internationally renowned writers, and to interact closely with their peers and professors.
-The major is capped off by an intimate Senior Experience seminar, in which they produce a lengthy work of poetry or creative prose and present it during a public reading.
+The major is capped by an intimate Senior Experience seminar, in which they produce a lengthy work of poetry or creative prose and present it during a public reading.

 Required for the major in English